gxjansen/cro.cafe/cline_docs/implementation-plan.md

 This document provides a comprehensive analysis of the CRO.CAFE project implementation status, incorporating detailed codebase exploration findings.
 The project is a multi-language podcast website built with Astro 5.0, featuring 4 language variants (EN, DE, ES, NL) with shared components and data integration from Transistor API.

-**Current Status**: 85% complete with critical host profile gap identified as primary blocker.
+**Current Status**: 95% complete with Phase 1 & 2 successfully completed.
+Comprehensive testing infrastructure operational with 100% test pass rate.

 ## Current Architecture Assessment